In the guide

 The CPRs also cover the situation where a trader purchases from a consumer.
 The trader must not mislead the consumer by giving false or misleading information or omitting material information that would affect or be likely to affect their transactional decision.

 What is an 'antique'?

 There is no uniformly accepted definition of the term 'antique', although many people use the measure that anything over 100 years old is an antique.
-The key consideration in applying any description is that it should not be misleading.
+The key consideration in applying any description is that it must not be misleading.
 Terms such as 'collectible' or 'vintage' may be more appropriate than 'antique' for more recent pieces.

 - 'antique' firearms.
 Only certain firearms, manufactured before 1 September 1939, may be sold as antique.
-In addition to the age restriction, there are restrictions concerning the types of cartridge the chamber was designed to be used with and the propulsion systems used.
-You should seek advice from your local police if selling such items.
+In addition, there are restrictions concerning the types of cartridge the chamber was designed to be used with and the propulsion systems used.
+You should seek advice from your local Police force if selling such items.
 Useful guidance can also be found in chapter 8 of the Home Office Guide on Firearms Licensing Law, available on the GOV.UK website

-- sales of 'antique' knives are generally exempt from offensive weapons controls but care should be exercised when describing such items and advice should be sought from your local police
+- sales of 'antique' knives are generally exempt from offensive weapons controls but care must be exercised when describing such items and advice should be sought from your local Police force

 - 'cultural items' are subject to special controls under the 1970 UNESCO convention.
-You should obtain guidance from the Department for Digital, Culture, Media and Sport (DCMS)
+You should obtain guidance from the Department for Culture, Media and Sport (DCMS)

 What you can do